Pakistan Cricketers Leave For Worcestershire On Wednesday To Feature In Disability T20 Series - UrduPoint

 The squad, led by Nihar Alam, includes a number of talented players, who are ready to exhibit their skills at the world stage.

 The team has been preparing for the series at the Hanif Mohammad High Performance Centre in Karachi.
-Apart from providing operational and technical support to the Pakistan Disabled Cricket Association for this series, the PCB has also contributed PKR2.5million.
+Apart from providing operational and technical support to the Pakistan Disabled Cricket Association for this series, the PCB has also contributed Rs 2.5million.